From 613 Anarchy

 This podcast is the effort of many people.
 This episode was

 * written by jackie

-* Thanks to Aragorn! and @muse for their help with the topic of the week
+* Thanks to Aragorn! and Ariel for the topic of the week

 * Contact us at firstname.lastname@example.org